How an Innovative Wrist Design with Built-In Planetary Gearbox Enhances the Performance of 6DOF Robotic Arms

 Design

-A variety of components ranging from ball bearing and specially designed brackets were used to position the bevel gears while allowing the gears to rotate freely.
-It is crucial that these bevel gears were positioned accurately to minimise backlash or excessive wear.
-Some of the specialized brackets such as “Side gear mount and lock” (Figure 3) are responsible for locking onto bevel gears and transmit large torque onto them.
-Other specialized bracket such as “Top gear mount and lock” extracts large torque from the mechanism and transmits it outside to enable to wrist to lift heavy payloads.
-Other specialized brackets such as “Top bracket” and “Side bracket,” assist in holding large ball bearings in place and serve as an anchor point for screws during assembly.
+A variety of components, including ball bearings and specially designed brackets, were used to position the bevel gears while allowing them to rotate freely.
+It is essential that the bevel gears are positioned accurately to minimize backlash and prevent excessive wear.
+Some specialized brackets, such as the ‘Side gear mount and lock’ (Figure 3), secure the bevel gears and transmit large amounts of torque to them.
+Another bracket, the ‘Top gear mount and lock,’ extracts torque from the mechanism and transfers it externally, enabling the wrist to lift heavy payloads.
+Additional brackets, such as the ‘Top bracket’ and ‘Side bracket,’ support large ball bearings and provide anchor points for screws during assembly.

 Figure 3. a) Exploded view of all the support brackets need to hold bevel gear in place. b) A partially assembled wrist.

-One unique aspect of this wrist design is the incorporation of a planetary gearbox within the wrist structure (Figure 5).
-Planetary gearbox amplifies torques and help the wrist to lift heavier payload (Figure 4).
-Most planetary gearbox were sold separately and integrated into robotics.
-However, integration requires interfacing surfaces and mounts which add weight and volume to the design.
-For this design, the incorporation of planetary gearbox within the wrist enables its output to couple directly to bevel gears, which results in a more lightweight and compact design.
+One distinctive feature of this wrist design is the integration of a planetary gearbox within the wrist structure (Figure 5).
+The planetary gearbox amplifies torque, allowing the wrist to lift heavier payloads (Figure 4).
+Typically, planetary gearboxes are sold separately and integrated into robotic systems, requiring additional mounting surfaces and interfaces that increase weight and volume.
+In this design, incorporating the planetary gearbox directly within the wrist allows it to connect seamlessly to the bevel gears, resulting in a more lightweight and compact solution.

 Figure 4.
 Exploded view of planetary gearbox show how its output is directly coupled to bevel gears in the wrist.